xtdb-labs/learn-crux-datalog-today/master.md

 However, in this tutorial we will use the map format.
 Also note that Crux doesn't not require logical variables to be preceded by `?` although you may use this convention if you wish.

-We'll go over the specific parts of the query later, but first let's try to run it.

 ## Exercises

 Q1.
 Find all the movie titles in the database